 You must use a rev-limiter on this engine.
 Should you have a warranty issue, proof will be required.
 A rev-limiter will allow you the freedom to drive without having to monitor the tach.
 Every car from the factory has this feature.
 Set the limiter to the peak hp rating of this engine or less for added protection.

 We strongly recommend using a crankcase ventilation system to pull gases from the crankcase.
 The exhaust evac system we recommend is made by Moroso.
 The benefits are numerous as compared to the typical pcv system.
-Oil leaks are greatly reduced by using the exhaust evac system.
+Potential oil leaks are greatly reduced or eliminated by using the exhaust evac system.

 Engine break in: As soon as your engine is installed, check and reset the timing if needed.

 Drive safely please but keep your engine under load more than normal and bring the rpm up and back down to seat the rings much better and faster.
 This allows the rings to expand in a perfect circle and with greater pressure against the cylinder walls to establish an even wear pattern.
 This is why race engines are dynoed: to put a good number of passes on the engine under heavy load, as this will partially seat the rings very quickly, making the engine somewhat ready for racing.
 Failing to do this not only delays the break-in, but can permanently stop the engine from establishing a good wear pattern on the cylinder walls.